P-p-H-d/mlib/README.md

 DICT\_OA\_DEF2 defines the dictionary 'name\_t' and its associated methods as "static inline" functions much like DICT\_DEF2.
-The difference is that it uses an Open Addressing Hash-Table as container (breaking the property of not-moving object on dictionnary modification).
+The difference is that it uses an Open Addressing Hash-Table as container (breaking the property of not-moving object on dictionary modification).

 The key\_oplist shall also define the additional operators:
 **OOR\_EQUAL** and **OOR\_SET**

-The Out-Of-Range operators (OOR\_EQUAL and OOR\_SET) are used to store unitialized keys in the dictionnary and be able to detect it.
-This enables avoiding a separate bitfield to know the state of the entry in the dictionnary (which increases memory usage and is cache unfriendly).
+The Out-Of-Range operators (OOR\_EQUAL and OOR\_SET) are used to store uninitialized keys in the dictionary and be able to detect it.
+This enables avoiding a separate bit-field to know the state of the entry in the dictionary (which increases memory usage and is cache unfriendly).

 The elements may move when inserting / deleting other elements (and not just the iterators).